Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 Which direction is best to follow?

-Regarding the direction of the route, we did it counterclockwise.
-Travessa dels 3 Refugis is a circular track, so it can be done clockwise and counterclockwise
+Regarding the route’s direction, we did it counterclockwise.
+Travessa dels 3 Refugis is a circular track, so you can hike it clockwise or counterclockwise

 However, we recommend counterclockwise because the trail from Queralbs to Núria can be pretty tedious, so we think it’s better to descend it than ascend it.

-To better plan your approach to this route, here you can see a map with the various mountain huts, their altitude, the elevation gain, and the distance between them.
+Here’s a map with the various mountain huts, their altitude, elevation gain, and distance between them to help you better plan your approach to this route:

 Map of the Travessa dels 3 Refugis route